amy-choi/AttackDefenseYOLO/README.md

 ## Citation
-If you find it helpful in your research, please consider citeing our paper:
+If you find this repository helpful to your research, please consider citing our paper:

 ```
 @InProceedings{choi2022advYOLO,